Greg Kurstin: 1994–2004: Geggy Tah, studio and session work

 Kurstin continued to perform with Hutcherson, Coleman, McPherson and others following his graduation.
 In 1994, he formed Geggy Tah with Tommy Jordan, whom he had met at an LA jam.
 A friend passed a demo they recorded on to David Byrne, who signed them to his label, Luaka Bop.
 "They incorporate so many disparate elements into their sound that one senses a new sensibility afoot", Byrne said in 1997.

-Geggy Tah released their debut album Grand Opening in 1994; Kurstin played bass, clavinet, guitar, organ, piano, synthesizers and drums, and was credited as a songwriter, producer, programmer, and backup vocalist.
-In 1996 the band released Sacred Cow.
+Geggy Tah released their debut album Grand Opening in 1994, which was co-produced by Susan Rogers; Kurstin played bass, clavinet, guitar, organ, piano, synthesizers and drums, and was credited as a songwriter, producer, programmer, and backup vocalist.
+In 1996 the band released Sacred Cow, also co-produced by Rogers.
 It included the song "Whoever You Are", which became a hit in 2001, after it was used in a television spot for Mercedes-Benz.
 As the song ascended the charts, Geggy Tah released their final album, Into the Oh.

 In addition to playing with Geggy Tah, Kurstin did session work, one-offs and tours with artists including Beck, Ben Harper, Jon Hassell and the Red Hot Chili Peppers.
 In 2001, he released an album under the name Action Figure Party on the Verve-affiliated label Blue Thumb Records.
 Mostly instrumental and in a jazz-funk vein, the album featured guests Flea, Sean Lennon, Soul Coughing's Yuval Gabay as well as musicians who performed with Beck, Air, Gil-Scott Heron and Garbage.

 Kurstin signed a worldwide publishing deal with EMI (now Sony/ATV) in 2002.
 While he had consistently written songs since the age of 12, he intensified his efforts, working "day and night, pumping out songs".
 In addition to writing on his own, he collaborated with songwriters and artists including Sia, whom he met through Beck in 2003.